raissalst/salesrecord/README.md

 3. To run the application run in CLT: docker-compose up (Base URL: http://127.0.0.1:8000/)

 \*\*Observation:
-To run the tests, a variable named TEST should be set in CLT command (tests are supposed to run in SQLite database).
+To run the tests, a variable named TEST should be set in CLT (tests are supposed to run in SQLite database).
 Run in CLT the following to run the tests:
 TEST=test python manage.py test